t-tang/object-utils/README.md

 __Less mess java.lang__

 Getting Java objects off the ground can involve a lot of upfront grunt work.
 This library aims to save writing yet-another-equals or yet-another-compareTo method.
-The library uses AspectJ AOP to provide sensible implementations from open source libraries.
+The library uses AspectJ AOP to provide default implementations from open source libraries.
 If the default implementation is not suitable, the method can be overriden by the class.

 __Equality__